KienCuong2004/MindMeter/.github/SECRETS.md

 4. Click "New repository secret"
 5. Add each secret with the exact name specified above
 6. Save the secret

+## Setting up Variables

+1. Go to your repository on GitHub
+2. Click on Settings tab
+3. In the left sidebar, click "Secrets and variables" > "Actions"
+4. Click on "Variables" tab
+5. Click "New repository variable"
+6. Add each variable with the exact name specified above
+7. Save the variable

 ## Verification